ignishpc/docs/src/api.rst

     .. method:: destroy()

         Destroys all processes associated with the worker.
 Future executions will have to start the processes again.
-        Destroying the executors means deleting cached data in memory, only disk cache will be kept.
+        Destroying the executors means deleting cached elements in memory, only disk cache will be kept.

     .. method:: getCluster()